Knowing how to organize a yard sale successfully will save you much time and frustration on the day of the event.

 My favorite pricing tools are bright neon-colored stickers.
-They are cheap, easy to apply and easy to track.
+They are cheap, easy to apply, and easy to track.
 You can also get pre-printed price stickers at office supply stores.

 Use a fine-point marker to write prices on plain stickers.

 Avoid complicated pricing systems, where each colored sticker represents a different price.
 Instead of referring to the pretty color-coded price chart that you spent all night making, customers will just keep asking you for prices!
-Make it easy for them.
+Make it easy for yourself and them.

 For collectible books and magazines, write the price on a strip of paper and insert inside the pages.